microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 ## Migrating from version 1 to version 2

-Version 2.x of the extension contains several breaking changes from version 1.x:
+Version 2.x of the extension contains several breaking changes from version 1.x.
+To migrate, you will need to make a few adjustments based on whether your pipeline is defined using a YAML file or the "Classic" Pipelines web interface:

 ### Migrating a YAML Pipeline definition